bgerber123/multi.state.diel.occupancy.model/README.md

 **./Chicago coyote/data/camera_active.csv**

+This file is used to generate the possible days that coyote were not sampled while the camera was active.

 | Column       | Type            | Explanation                                                                                                                                                                                                         |
 |--------------|-----------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Site         | categorical     | The site code for a camera trap location                                                                                                                                                                            |